jaroslav-zukov/modiview/README.md

 python modiview/app.py
 ```

+### Supported modifications
+- 5-Methylcytosine
+- 5-Hydroxymethylcytosine
+- N(4)-methylcytosine

 ### Usage
-Try uploading the `calls.bam` file from the repo or your own file with C+h, C+m modifications.
+Try uploading the `calls.bam` file from the repo or your own file with supported modifications.

 ### Future development
 - Add more modifications
 - Add more tests
-- Possibility to add multiple bam files from different modifications calling models
+- Possibility to add multiple bam files from different modifications calling models on the same file